Shirane Sanzan: Kita -Aino - Notori (Yamanashi)

 Day 1: 6.5km 5:30h 1710m elevation gain, 354m down

 Start at Hirogawara trailhead, cross the bridge, and pass the campground on your right.
 After a couple of minutes, you'll get to a fork in the trail.
 Keep right to Shiraneoikekoya (took us 2.5h to get there).
-This is a nice little break stop next to the pond.
+This is a nice little break spot next to the pond before tackeling more elevation gain.

 Day 2: 17.1km 8:50h 1022m elevation gain, 3072m down

 Start early to see the sunrise at the peak of Ainodake.
-When we did this hike in mid-October, it was around 0 degrees at night at the campsite, and the peak was very windy and cold.
-Winter gloves etc. are needed.
-It takes 1 hour and 15 minutes to Ainodake.
+In mid-October, it was around 0 degrees at night at the campsite, and the peak was very windy and cold.
+Winter gloves etc. might be needed.
+From Kitadakesanso to Ainodake takes about 1h30min.
+The trail is not technical and it's common to walk it in the dark with headlamps for sunrise.

-Then continue onwards along the ridgeline and pass Notorikoya, which is not open this year.
-After the hut, you'll start climbing up again, and it's not very long but steep.
+After the hut, you'll start climbing up again.
+It's not very long, but steep.
 Enjoy the views from Notoridake and then start the long and little monotonous descent back to Narada.
-For the last part along the river, you have to cross it a couple of times, and then you'll get out at a hydropower station and can walk on a road back to the parking lot.
-We got picked up by a friendly old guy and saved the last 30 minutes of road walking.
+For the last part along the river, you have to cross it a couple of times, and then you'll get out at a hydropower station and a road.
+It's about 30 minutes of road walking back to the parking lot.
+You can try hitchhiking and if you're lucky save yourself that last bit.

 Accomodation